A Basic Collaboration Workflow on Gist

-The main purpose of this post is to introduce a basic workflow to collaborate on Gist.
+The main purpose of this post is to introduce a basic workflow for collaborating on Gist.

-First of all gists are nothing more than git repositories hosted at https://gist.github.com.
-They are typically used to share snippets of code, but can they can also be used to write live code examples, posts, and text-adventures.
+First of all, gists are essentially git repositories hosted at gist.github.com.
+They are typically used to share snippets of code, but they can also be used to write live code examples, posts, and text-adventures.

 You can learn more about how to create a gist and about gists on GitHub Help pages.

-In this post I will focus on how to manage forks and remotes to easily collaborate on a gist with your coworkers.
+In this post, I will focus on managing forks and remotes to easily collaborate on a gist with your coworkers.

 Prerequisites